A MESSAGE FROM OUR EXECUTIVE DIRECTOR

 Beyond their comfort zones

-For teachers and leaders, growth and change often feel this way: awkward, disorienting, and painful --especially for those who have become accustomed to methods of teaching and school leadership that have served them, and the students they support, well over time.
-But just as novice divers need time, support, and experience to build their confidence in the water, school systems looking to improve need tools, resources, and new ways of organizing that ensure teaching and learning systems grow to become relevant, engaging, and effective for 21st-century learners.
+For teachers and leaders, growth and change often feels this way: painful, frustrating, and disconcerting--especially for those who have become accustomed to methods of teaching and school leadership that have served them and the students they support well over time.
+However, just as children need strong teeth to absorb key nutrients as they grow, our school systems need "teeth"---tools, resources, and new ways of organizing that ensure teaching and learning systems grow to become relevant, engaging, and effective for 21st century learners.

 "One of the most valuable aspects of working with GLISI is their ability to get you to look at yourself with a magnifying glass, to push you to dig deep and examine your beliefs and behaviors and better understand what drives you as a leader."